It is not an easy task to briefly talk about Brazilian culture.

 As I said, the Indigenous Brazilian had a complex form of society and were divided into tribes.
 Each tribe had its own language, hence why hundreds of languages were being spoken in this territory at that time (and still are).

-For instance, one language of those languages, the Tupi, was almost the only one spoken on our vast coast from Maranhão to São Paulo, which shows how that tribe conquered the coast, imposing their language to the local inhabitants with such success.
+For instance, one language of those languages, the Tupi, was almost the only one spoken on our vast coast from Maranhão to São Paulo, which shows how that tribe conquered the coast, imposing their language on the local inhabitants with such success.
 Almost like the Latin in southern Europe during the Roman Empire.